- Advertisement -

 9. Work with Law Enforcement Agencies

-Govern the data type, Mobile device management, and the laws of your organization.
+Govern the data type, Mobile device management, and the laws of your businesses.
 Report to the local authority about the data breach, and they may help retrieve data.
 Having a good relationship with law enforcement agencies is beneficial for your organization.

 10. Recover Operations